nanvel/blog/2017/05/databases.md

 ## Column oriented storage

 Don't store all the values from one row together, but store all the values from each column together.

+The column-oriented storage layour relies on each column file containing the rows in the same order.
+If you need to reassemble an entire row, you can take the N-th entry from each of the individual column files and put them together to form the N-th row of the table.

+## Network model and hierarchical model

+1970s-1980s.

+## Object oriented model

+Appeared in 1980s, 1990s.

+## XML model

+2000s.

+## Relational model

 ## Databases